 When it comes to these factors, France is the country that expat retirees are drawn to, according to the HSBC survey.
 Almost three-quarters (71%) reported that France’s appealing lifestyle was the main attraction for them.
 Excellent healthcare standards were also given as a reason, with 58% of expat retirees saying it was their prime motivation for moving to France.

 Make the right financial move

 The HSBC report also highlighted how concerned retirees are about making the right financial move.
-FinGlobal has worked with over 60 000 clients in over 105 countries, many of them retirees, to ensure they are maximising their financial situation in their new country.
+FinGlobal has worked with thousands of clients in over 105 countries, many of them retirees, to ensure they are maximising their financial situation in their new country.